-Since 1st March 2014 Mark Lamberti (66) has been the Chief Executive Officer of Imperial Holdings Limited, a South African based international group of logistics and automotive companies, which employ over 51 000 people in 35 countries mainly in sub Saharan Africa, the United Kingdom and Europe.
+Since 1 March 2014 Mark Lamberti (66) has been the chief executive officer of Imperial Holdings Limited, a South African-based international group of logistics and automotive companies, which employ over 51 000 people in 35 countries mainly in sub-Saharan Africa, the United Kingdom and Europe.
 With revenues of R119b and pre-tax profits of R4.4b the Group ranks among the largest companies on the Johannesburg Stock Exchange (JSE).

-From 2008 until he assumed his current role at Imperial, Lamberti was Chief Executive Officer and a major shareholder of Transaction Capital Limited, a non-deposit taking financial services group which was listed on the JSE in June 2012.
+From in 2008 he assumed his current role at Imperial, Lamberti was chief executive officer and a major shareholder of Transaction Capital Limited, a non-deposit taking financial services group which was listed on the JSE in June 2012.

-On the 10th April 2014, Lamberti resigned as non-executive Chairman of the Board of Massmart Holdings Limited, a position he assumed on the 1st July 2007 after serving for almost 19 years as founder, architect, Chief Executive and the largest private shareholder of this R72b sales per annum, 37 000 employee wholesale and retail group, which was listed on the JSE on the 4th July 2000.
-In June 2011, Walmart, the world’s largest retailer, acquired a 51% controlling interest in Massmart at an enterprise value of R34b and invited Lamberti to retain his position as non-executive Chairman.
+On the 10th April 2014, Lamberti resigned as non-executive Chairman of the Board of Massmart Holdings Limited, a position he assumed on 1 July 2007 after serving for almost 19 years as founder, architect, chief executive and the largest private shareholder of this R72b-sales per annum, 37 000-employee wholesale and retail group, which was listed on the JSE on 4 July 2000.
+In June 2011, Walmart, the world’s largest retailer, acquired a 51% controlling interest in Massmart at an enterprise value of R34b and invited Lamberti to retain his position as non-executive chairman.

 Lamberti’s achievements have been widely acknowledged throughout his career, most notably in 2001 as the winner of the Ernst & Young South Africa’s Best Entrepreneur Award.

 He holds a BCom, MBA, PPL, CD (SA).